-Mom and dad were speaking in a very animated manner, but since I wasn‘t able to comprehend what they were discussing I asked Shannon to be my interpreter.
-In fact, I would rely on Shannon to repeat what people would say and at times he would get really irritated and say, “Can’t you pay attention when people are speaking, are you deaf or what?”
-Hardly did he know that what he spoke in jest were so true.
-I too would get equally exasperated as I was dependent on him or someone else to help me out and couldn’t figure it out as to why I was not able to hear.
+Mom and dad were speaking in a very animated manner, but since I wasn't able to comprehend what they were discussing I asked Shannon to be my interpreter.
+In fact, I would rely on Shannon to repeat almost whatever people would say.
+At times he would get really irritated and say, "Can't you pay attention when people are speaking, are you deaf or what?"
+Hardly did he know that what he spoke in jest was so true.
+I too would get equally exasperated as I was dependent on him or someone else to help me out and couldn't figure it out as to why I was not able to hear.
 It was exasperating because if Shannon or anyone else did not feel like repeating what was said there was nothing I could do.
 I was helpless!
-I felt like an infant who was hungry or sick or feeling hot and no one being an a position to fathom out what the infants crying was all about.
+I felt like an infant who was hungry or sick or feeling hot and no one being an a position to fathom out what the infant's crying was all about.

 Would the test that I undertook earlier in the day change things for me?
-I was not a fortune teller and so did not have the answer, but I wanted to believe that it would, and that too for the better.
+I was not a fortune teller and so did not have the answer.
+I wanted to believe that it would if it were for my betterment.

-The colour seemed to come back to dad’s face, “This little acorn of ours is going to grow up into one of the finest oaks!
-We’ll see about getting him the Hearing aids.
-We’ll begin first thing, from tomorrow.
-Sherwin is surely going to win, I knew it when he was born and I still maintain it.
-Now mother, where is that pork roast which you promised?’’ asked dad, changing the subject.
+Colour seemed to reappear back on dad's face, "This little acorn of ours is going to grow up into one of the finest oaks!
+We'll see about getting him the Hearing aids.
+We'll begin first thing, tomorrow.
+Sherwin is surely going to win, I knew it the day he was born and I still maintain i, nowt.
+Now mother, where is that pork roast which you promised?'' asked dad, changing the subject.

 Later that night, I changed into my cotton night suit; it was light blue with small teddy bear prints on it.
 My two brothers had similar night suits except that they differed in colours, Shannon's was a bright lemon and Stuart's, a baby pink.

-In bed that night, I listened, waiting for the mom.
+In bed that night, I lay awake, waiting for the mom.
 I was tense from waiting, my body under the covers stiff as a board till eventually she came.

-The light that filtered through the opening of door which was opened ever so slowly so, as not to disturb us, but made me aware that she was coming.
-Mom entered the room to check if my brother and I were both sleeping.
+The light that filtered through the opening of the door which was opened ever so slowly, so as not to disturb us, however made me aware that she was coming.
+She entered the room to check if my brother and I were sleeping.
 She checked the covers and when she felt self-assured that we were as snug as bugs in a rug she left the room as carefully as she could, so as not to disturb us.
 I pretended to sleep for I did not want her to worry; it had been a hard day for everyone.
 I wondered what the future held in store for me, Key sara, sara was not the answer, I knew for certain.

 For the first time in a very long time I questioned God.
 "Why, me, God?
 God, tell me what did I do wrong, what did my parents do wrong?"
 God did not answer.
 I wanted to protest at being forced into a pattern of life which was so different from others, to say goodbye to a normal life.
 Was God, wanting to test me, or my parents?
 Perhaps I'll know some day or perhaps not.